The Atlanta Journal-Constitution: The Atlanta Constitution

-In October 1876 the newspaper was renamed as The Daily Constitution, before settling on the name The Atlanta Constitution in September 1881.
+In October 1876, the newspaper was renamed The Daily Constitution before settling on the name The Atlanta Constitution in September 1881.
 During the 1880s, editor Henry W. Grady was a spokesman for the "New South", encouraging industrial development as well as the founding of Georgia Tech in Atlanta.
 Evan Howell's family would come to own The Atlanta Constitution from 1902 to 1950.

 The Constitution established one of the first radio broadcasting stations, WGM, which began operating on March 17, 1922, two days after the debut of the Journal's WSB.
 However, WGM ceased operations after just over a year.
 Its equipment was donated to what was then known as Georgia School of Technology, which used it to help launch WBBF (later WGST, now WGKA AM 920) in January 1924.

 In late 1947, the Constitution established radio station WCON (AM 550).
-Subsequently, it received approval to begin operating an FM station, WCON-FM 98.5 mHz, and a TV station, WCON-TV, on channel 2.
+Subsequently, it received approval to operate an FM station, WCON-FM 98.5 mHz, and a TV station, WCON-TV, on channel 2.

 But the 1950 merger with the Journal required major adjustments.
-Contemporary Federal Communications Commission "duopoly" regulations disallowed owning more than one AM, FM or TV station in a given market, and the Atlanta Journal already owned WSB AM 750 and WSB-FM 104.5, as well as WSB-TV on channel 8.
-In order to comply with the duopoly restrictions, WCON and the original WSB-FM were shut down.
+Contemporary Federal Communications Commission "duopoly" regulations disallowed owning more than one AM, FM, or TV station in a given market, and the Atlanta Journal already owned WSB AM 750 and WSB-FM 104.5, as well as WSB-TV on channel 8.
+WCON and the original WSB-FM were shut down to comply with the duopoly restrictions.
 The WCON-TV construction permit was canceled, and WSB-TV was allowed to move from channel 8 to channel 2.
-In addition, in order to standardize with its sister stations, WCON-FM's call letters were changed to WSB-FM.
+To standardize with its sister stations, WCON-FM's call letters were changed to WSB-FM.